An Ambitious National Programme

 - Development of the Force Action Plan – a planning and tracking tool to assist forces to implement effective data interfaces.

-- Support of 51 data providers comprising police forces and law enforcement agencies in order to create synchronising interfaces.
-Provision of data from 200+ operational systems into the PND and delivery of artefacts to Home Office stakeholders.
+- Support of 53 data providers comprising police forces and law enforcement agencies in order to create synchronising interfaces.
+Provision of data from over two hundred operational systems into the PND and delivery of artefacts to Home Office stakeholders.

 Datalynx provided the project management coordination and support to ensure the data migration project was delivered on time and within budget.